Images are a key component for almost every website - it’s hard to find a page online that doesn’t contain at least one.

 There's no need to tell search engines or screen readers that your image is an image - this is already stated in the HTML source code.
 Therefore, alt-text should not include extraneous language such as '.png', 'image of..' etc.

-Fear not.
-You won’t damage your SEO by leaving a blank alt-text attribute for design images (website icons, graphic elements).
+If an image is structural or functional, and difficult to describe, fear not.
+You won’t damage your SEO by leaving a blank alt-text attribute for design images (icons, graphic elements, patterns, arrows).
 When a screen reader comes across a blank field, it will simply ignore the image.

 Alt-text doesn’t have to describe every single visual characteristic of the image.
-Your reader doesn’t necessarily need to know the image has a purple tint applied, you don't need to provide deep commentary.
+Your reader doesn’t necessarily need to know the image has a purple tint applied, so you don't need to provide deep commentary.
+Great alt-text is need-to-know.
 The goal is to convey key elements: meaning, context and content.

 Consider your reader and describe what your chosen image is, as well as why it’s relevant.

 With a little practice the inclusion of descriptive, helpful alt-text in your image uploads will become second nature.
 It’s a small task that has the potential to make such a strong difference.
 Why not perform an alt-text audit on your site today to see where you can improve your website's accessibility, UX and organic traffic.